ThorntonLab/AdvancedInformatics2021/week2notes.md

 You also *cannot* use `conda` to replicate a computing environment on a different operating system.
 There is no guarantee that all the same versions of all the same things exist for all platforms at any given time.

+#### What does give a reproducible computing environment?

+The answer is "containers" -- Docker, Singularity, etc..
+This is "beyond the scope" of this class.